thomadha/gr2336/README.md

     FXML-file: movielist/ui/src/main/resources/ui
     AppTest: movielist/ui/src/test/java/ui

-Additionally, there is a folder named "docs", including the documentation from the different releases:
+Additionally, there is a folder named "docs", as well as an "assets"-folder:
 1. docs

     Here you can find all the documentation and illustrations of how the project works.
 It's sorted into releases